oddbird/oddleventy/content/blog/2025/anchor-position-area.md

   height=350
 ) }}

-Note that in that example, the targets are `position: absolute`.
-If instead, the targets are `position: fixed`, the targets do not overflow their original containing block (the viewport) and so no shifting happens.
+Note that in this example, the targets are `position: absolute`.
+If instead the targets are `position: fixed`, the targets do not overflow their original containing block (the viewport) and so no shifting happens.